nickolaij/Drop/README.md

-# Shove
+# Drop
-A game about herding your opponent.
+A game about herding your opponent